TonAldo48/stash/README.md

   - View files in Grid or List layouts.
   - Trash and restore functionality (planned).
 - **Version Control**: Automatic file versioning powered by Git.
-- **Modern UI**: A clean, responsive interface styled with Shadcn UI and Tailwind CSS, mimicking GitHub's Primer design system.
+- **Modern UI**: A clean, responsive interface styled with Shadcn UI and Tailwind CSS.

 ## Tech Stack